Road collision types: Collisions involving pedestrians in European Union and Japan

 In the European Union, 22% of all killed on the roads are pedestrians, while this ratio varies from 11% in the Netherlands to 39% in Latvia and Romania.
 UK is close to the EU mean with a 23% score.
 Of all those European pedestrian fatalities, 69% are killed inside urban areas.

 In the European Union, 8% of all killed on the roads are cyclists, while this ratio varies from 2% in Greece to 24% in the Netherlands.
 UK is close to the EU mean with a 9% score.
 Of all European cyclist fatalities, 57% are killed inside urban areas.

 In Europe, the majority of victims were children and elderly persons involving "low-speed" crashes in urban and residential areas.

 In France, in 2014, 499 pedestrians were killed and 4,323 injured.
 47% of pedestrians were killed by night (233 pedestrians).
-This rate was 32% in urban zones, 73% in rural zones (83 deaths by night) and 91% on motorways (40 deaths by night).
+This rate was 32% in urban zones, 73% in rural zones (83 deaths by night), and 91% on motorways (40 deaths by night).

 In Japan, the pedestrian fatality rate is 30% of all road related deaths.

 Single-vehicle collisions

-A single-vehicle collision is when a single road vehicle has a collision without involving any other vehicle.
+A single-vehicle collision occurs when a single road vehicle has a collision without involving any other vehicle.

-They usually have similar root causes as head-on collisions, but no other vehicle happened to be in the path of the vehicle leaving its lane.
+They usually have similar root causes to head-on collisions, but no other vehicle happened to be in the path of the vehicle leaving its lane.
 Severe collisions of this type can happen on motorways, since speeds are extra high, increasing the severity.

-Included in this category are run-off-road collisions, collisions with fallen rocks or debris in the road, rollover crashes within the roadway, and collisions with animals.
+Included in this category are roadway departure collisions, collisions with fallen rocks or debris in the road, rollover crashes within the roadway, and collisions with animals.

 The normal inference is that the cause is operator error (although operator error is also the cause of most crashes).
 Common factors contributing to single-vehicle collisions include excessive speed, driver fatigue and driving under the influence of alcohol or other drugs.
 Environmental and roadway factors can also contribute to single-vehicle crashes.
-These include inclement weather, poor drainage, narrow lanes and shoulders, insufficient curve banking and sharp curves.
+These include inclement weather, poor drainage, narrow lanes and shoulders, insufficient curve banking, and sharp curves.
 Some vehicles have unpredictable car handling characteristics or defects, which can increase the potential for a single-vehicle collision.

 Suicide is also sometimes cited as a possible cause of single-vehicle collisions, although this is difficult to determine.